tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-03-13-strange-attraction.md

 ![](/images/nabakov-butterfly.jpg)

-{% include tufte-sn.html id="nabakov" content="Did you know Vladamir Nabakov, author of Lolita, was an avid <a href='https://www.smithsonianmag.com/smart-news/vladimir-nabokovs-butterfly-drawings-take-flight-new-book-180959264/'>butterfly collector</a> and created some beautiful sketches?" %}Catching butterflies is a fine hobby.
+Catching butterflies is a fine hobby{% include tufte-sn.html id="nabakov" content="Did you know Vladamir Nabakov, author of Lolita, was an avid <a href='https://www.smithsonianmag.com/smart-news/vladimir-nabokovs-butterfly-drawings-take-flight-new-book-180959264/'>butterfly collector</a> and created some beautiful sketches?" %}.
 A relaxing past-time.
 But the idea of dissecting, analyzing and cataloging butterflies tells you nothing of the storms in Tokyo that these little wings once caused.

 Trying to build a CRM and lead-management tool for a solo independent business that lives on 5-10 leads a year feels a lot like catching butterflies.
 If you’re looking for a hobby and like spending hours alone with dead insects then... fine?
 But otherwise - I’d encourage you to focus your time and energies on building networks over tracking each lead minutely.